 Current HSL guidelines have the following advice:

 You must brace your roof trusses to create a stable structure.
 Incorrectly installed or non-existent bracing can compromise the trusses, resulting in distortion or structural failure.
-The Trusted Rafter Association has created an excellent guide to the correct method of bracing your roof system.
+Please refer to our PDF Guide for more information.

 The levels of thermal insulation required for building are set by the Building Regulations and are expressed as a U-value.
 The required U-value will depend on a number of factors, such as country (England/Wales/Scotland), whether the building is domestic or commercial, whether it’s a new build or existing building, and the actual application itself eg floor, wall, roof.
 The recommended U-Value for new build, domestic pitched roofs, insulated at ceiling level, is 0.11 and the same build at insulated rafter level is 0.16.

 To guarantee sufficient insulation, it goes without saying that sourcing high quality insulation and a professional to install it is important.
-Suppliers such as Kingspan give excellent advice about their products and their application, such as this Kingspan Guide to Insulation.
 It’s best to employ the services of a trained expert, competent in calculating U-Values, such as your architect.
 Skimping on professional advice at this stage could lead to not meeting Building Regulations and having to start over.